 advice can be found at:

-above the surface of the earth, for all drones, unless exempted by CAA (Civil Aviation Authority).
+above the surface of the earth, for all UASs, unless exempted by the CAA.

 Flight Restriction Zone (FRZ) around aerodromes

-(EASA certified, national licenced & government), see map below, consisting of the following at Belfast City Airport:
+(certified, licenced, government & protected), see map below, consisting of the following at Belfast City Airport:

-- the aerodrome traffic zone at the aerodrome
+- the Aerodrome Traffic Zone (ATZ) at the aerodrome

 - centred on the runway mid-point with a radius of 2nm, extending from the surface up to 2,000ft above the level of the aerodrome.

-- any runway protection zones at the aerodrome
+- any Runway Protection Zones (RPZs) at the aerodrome

-You MUST NOT fly a small unmanned aircraft within the flight restriction zone of a protected aerodrome without first ensuring that you have permission to do so.
+You MUST NOT fly a UAS within the flight restriction zone of a protected aerodrome without first ensuring that you have permission to do so.

-- 5km in length by 1km in width that extend from each runway threshold into the approach to that runway, extending from the surface up to 2,000ft above the level of the aerodrome
+- 5km in length by 1km in width (i.e. 500m either side of extended centreline) that extend from each runway threshold into the approach to that runway, extending from the surface up to 2,000ft above the level of the aerodrome.

-The flight restriction zone is active at all times & applies to all small unmanned aircraft of any mass (even very small ‘toys’).
+The flight restriction zone is active at all times & applies to all UASs of any mass (even very small ‘toys’).

-Flight Restriction Zone (FRZ) for Drones around George Best Belfast City Airport:
+Flight Restriction Zone (FRZ) around Belfast City Airport:

-Where drone has a mass of 250grams or > there is a requirement for:
+Where UAS has a mass of 250grams or > there is a requirement for:

-- Drone operators to be registered & valid registration number to be displayed on the aircraft.
+- UAS operators to be registered & valid registration number to be displayed on the aircraft.

 - Competency of remote pilots to be tested.